sonatype/package-url-java/src/site/hugo/content/usage/render.md

 tags:
   - package-url-java
 ---
 Rendering to a string supports 2 options.
-With `pkg` scheme or scheme-less.
+With `pkg` scheme (current spec standard) or scheme-less (backwards compatible).

 This behavior is controlled by [RenderFlavor](../../maven/apidocs/org/sonatype/goodies/packageurl/PackageUrl.RenderFlavor.html).